 Visits and Visitors

 The part of visits and visitors plays a very important role in the Early Years at Yarborough Academy, as these are seen as an opportunity to further develop our children’s view of their world or community and to broaden their early experiences.
 Each term the children are given the opportunity to widen their experience through either visits to specific areas (e.g. the seaside, local farms or wildlife parks).
 In addition to this we have visitors invited into the school who are seen as experts in their field.
-Each of these visits and visitors are carefully planned and tailored to the project the children are actively learning.
+Each of these visits and visitors are carefully planned and tailored to the children’s interests or specific events in the calendar.

 As well as carefully planning these experiences we ensure that all ratios are matched for the year group carefully.
 We ensure that there is a ratio of 1 adult to 5 children with the Reception class and 1 adult to 3 children with the children in Nursery when we are out on trips.

 The outdoor area is as important as the indoor environment and is something we continue to develop, ensuring that the children are able to explore and learn in the natural world as much as possible, creating the links between the indoor and outdoor environments.

 Assessments, Observations and Learning Journeys